Dynamics Marketing – Everything You Ever Wanted in a Marketing Automation Platform?

 In the future, I will be creating more detailed blogs with information about how this platform leverages and integrates with CRM.
 In the meantime, feel free to reach out to SWC or attend our January 22nd Chicagoland CRM 2015 launch event to learn more.

 Complimentary “What’s New in Microsoft Dynamics CRM” 2015 Event

 Microsoft Dynamics CRM has helped organizations drive sales, marketing and customer service for years.
 The release of Dynamics CRM 2015 offers exciting new capabilities for mobile, campaign management and social insights on-premises or in the cloud with Office 365.
 At this event, Jeff Hoffmann, Vice President of Business Applications and CRM expert Wally Seliga will get you up to speed with the new Microsoft Dynamics CRM 2015.
-Register Now.